 |Code||Start Date||End Date||Location||Cost||Instructor||Register|

 The first three days of the course will focus primarily on gas development from Coal (CBM, CSG, CSM) and the final two days will focus on developing Shale Gas.
-In addition, the evaluation methods for Shale Gas combine methods from Coal, Oil and Tight reservoir development and so attendees will also gain a good understanding of a variety of different ongoing plays and the methods applied to each type of unconventional reservoir.
+In addition, the evaluation methods for Shale Gas combine methods from Coal and Tight reservoir development and so attendees will also gain a good understanding of various different ongoing plays.

-Class examples are planned for each day and so attendees will need to bring either a laptop or calculator to solve simple equations.
-The case studies and class examples will present the steps to determining; resource volumes, maximum allowable investments, recovery factors, specific well locations, appropriate hydraulic frac size, and reserve volumes for unconventional reservoirs.
-The data for the example problems will come from actual development projects, primarily those where the instructor has been involved, to help illustrate the quality and types of data usually available for evaluation.
+Class exercises will be completed each day and so attendees will need to bring a calculator to solve simple equations.
+Case studies and class examples will present the steps to determining; resource volumes, maximum allowable investments, recovery factors, specific well locations, and selecting completion methods.
+Data for the example problems will come from actual development projects, primarily those where the instructor has been involved, to help illustrate the quality and types of data commonly available for evaluation.

 Shell, ConocoPhilips, Cimarex Energy, Mitsui Oil Exploration, Encana, Energen, Mountain Fuel Resources, New Standard Energy, NFR Energy, Rio Tinto, Terrawest Energy, WestSide Corporation,